World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Introduction

 \section{Introduction}

-Conditioned on text or action inputs, state-of-the-art (SOTA) controllable generative video models~\cite{agarwal2025cosmos, wan2025wan, peng2025open, deepmind_veo3_techreport} are capable of synthesizing high-fidelity videos with rich visual content across diverse task settings.
-However, these models have a high propensity to hallucinate, i.e., to generate new video frames that are physically inconsistent, posing a significant hurdle in applications that demand trustworthy video generation.
-For example, such hallucinations prevent them from reliable integration in scalable evaluation of generalist robot policies and visual planning~\cite{quevedo2025worldgymworldmodelenvironment, guo2025ctrlworldcontrollablegenerativeworld, ebert2018visual}.
-Despite their tendency to hallucinate, video generation models lack the fundamental capacity to express their uncertainty, which hinders their trustworthiness.
+State-of-the-art (SOTA) controllable generative video models~\cite{agarwal2025cosmos, wan2025wan, peng2025open, deepmind_veo3_techreport} are capable of synthesizing high-fidelity videos with rich visual content across diverse task settings.
+Video models offer significant promise as high-fidelity embodied world models that address some of the most important challenges in robotics, although their applications to robotics are still in their infancy.
+Concretely, video models enable photorealistic simulation of complex dynamical interactions (e.g., simulation of deformable bodies) with the potential for continuous learning by scaling the training data~(See~\cite{mei2026video} for a recent survey on applications of video models in robotics).
+However, video models have a high propensity to \emph{hallucinate}, i.e., to generate future video frames that are physically inconsistent, posing a significant hurdle in applications that demand trustworthy video generation.
+Despite their tendency to hallucinate, video models lack the fundamental capacity to express their uncertainty, which hinders their trustworthiness.
 To the best of our knowledge, only one existing work attempts to quantify the uncertainty of video models~\cite{mei2025confident}.
-However, the resulting estimates only capture task-level uncertainty, failing to resolve the model's uncertainty spatially and temporally at the frame-level, which is essential for safe decision-making.
+However, the resulting estimates only capture task-level uncertainty, failing to resolve the model's uncertainty spatially and temporally at the frame-level.
+Given that robotics applications broadly require fine-grained frame-level decision-making, we believe that \emph{dense spatio-temporal} uncertainty quantification is critical for practical adoption of video models in robotics.